lumada-design/hv-uikit-react/README.md

 - **Accessible**: UI Kit follows WAI-ARIA standards for all components.
 - **Themeable**: Use Next Design System or customize it to match your design needs.

-Check the [project status](https://lumada-design.github.io/uikit/master/?path=/docs/overview-project-status--docs) so you can stay up-to-date on the project development, available packages, components status and supported versions.
+Check the [project status](https://lumada-design.github.io/uikit-docs/master/docs/project-status) so you can stay up-to-date on the project development, available packages, components status and supported versions.

 ## Installation 🚀

 The fastest way to setup a new **NEXT UI Kit** project is by using [`hv-uikit-cli`](./packages/cli).
 Follow the link for usage documentation.
+If you're migrating from an older UI Kit version, please follow the [Migration Guides](https://github.com/lumada-design/hv-uikit-react/tree/master/docs/overview/migration).

 ```sh
 npx @hitachivantara/hv-uikit-cli@latest create
 ```

-If you're adding UI Kit to an existing project, please follow our [Get Started](https://lumada-design.github.io/uikit/master/?path=/docs/overview-get-started--docs) guide for more information.
-If you're migrating from an older UI Kit version, please follow the [Migration Guides](https://lumada-design.github.io/uikit/master/?path=/docs/overview-migration-from-v4-x--docs).
+If you're adding UI Kit to an existing project, please follow our [Get Started](https://lumada-design.github.io/uikit-docs/master/docs/get-started) guide for more information.

 ## Documentation

-See our documentation site [here](https://lumada-design.github.io/uikit/master/) for full how-to docs and guidelines.
+See our documentation site [here](https://lumada-design.github.io/) for full how-to docs and guidelines.

 ## Team ✨